 Your credit score is a significant number that will have a strong influence on your financial stability.
-A good credit score allows you to get loans and credit more quickly.
-You can even get more favorable credit terms if your score is high enough.
-A bad credit score can increase your cost of raising finances and also close the door on many opportunities in the market.
+A good credit score allows you access to loans and credit.

 This is why it makes sense to ask, ‘what affects your credit score?’
-Once you understand the factors that can increase or decrease your score, you can take action to keep your credit high.
-Five major factors affect your score:
+Once you understand the factors that can increase or decrease your score, you can take action to keep your credit score high.

 Factors that Affect Your Credit Score